 Also in 1848, Amy Post and her stepdaughter Mary Post attended the first Woman’s Rights Convention in Seneca Falls.
 They were among one hundred women to sign the convention’s most significant product, the Declaration of Senitiments.

 The Posts were early converts to Spiritualism.
 Again in that eventful year of 1848, the Posts welcomed into their home Kate and Margaret Fox, whose pretended communication with spirits by means of rapping noises launched the Spiritualist phenomenon.
-The Fox sisters made several converts among the Post's radical friends, including Isaac himself, who became a medium and in 1852 wrote a classic Spiritualist book, Voices from the Spirit World.
+The Fox sisters made several converts among the Post’s radical friends, including Isaac himself, who became a medium and in 1852 wrote a classic Spiritualist text, Voices from the Spirit World.

 Yet Amy Post maintained a continuing involvement in the freethought movement.
 This was not as unusual as it sounds; in the later nineteenth century there was substantial cross-fertilization between freethought, radical Quakerism, and Spiritualism.
 All three shared a stance of opposition to the powerful Christian consensus of the day; all three contributed more than their share of supporters to the abolition and woman’s rights causes.